lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To view values highlighted in another color to see them easier press :kbd:`Control+F8` or :menuselection:`View --> Value Highlighting`.

 To insert an image press :menuselection:`Insert --> Image`.
 To get to the dialog of how to insert a chart :menuselection:`Insert --> Chart`.
 The first selection is to choose a column, bar, Pie, Area, Line, XY(Scatter), Bubble, Net, Stock, or Column and Line chart.
-To change the subtype of graph click the pciture of a chart that looks like the type you want.
+To change the subtype of graph click the picture of a chart that looks like the type you want.

 .. image:: chartwindow.png